 Tax authorities, such as the IRD in Hong Kong, who do not tax offshore income (which is generally a good thing) may create issues for treasurers.
 In the Hong Kong case, the IRD argues, not unreasonably, that since offshore income is tax exempted, therefore offshore expense cannot be tax deductible.
 Thus, interest on a debt from an offshore entity such as a treasury centre or IHB may not be tax deductible.
 IRD has mitigated this issue with its corporate treasury centre scheme, but its eligibility criteria for the scheme applies.

-The second common tax issue arising from balance management is taxation on interest payments – most commonly the withholding taxes on interest.
+The second common tax issue arising from balance management is withholding taxes on interest.
 Most markets have withholding tax on cross-border interest payments.
 Some markets have withholding tax on domestic interest payments as well.
-For example, China charges VAT on domestic interest (replacing its previous business tax on interest).
+For example, Indonesia imposes domestic witholding tax at the rate of 15% on interest, including premiums, discounts and loan guarantee fees (but certain interest payments such as time or saving deposits are final withholding tax in nature).
+In some countries like China, VAT is also imposed on interest (replacing its previous business tax on interest).

 Most markets have a standard withholding tax rate, typically between 15% to 30%.
-This tax rate is reduced when the receiving country is the beneficiary of a tax treaty.
-Treaty rates are often half of the standard rate.
-Treasurers, therefore, try to locate their treasury centers and IHBs in markets that have a wide tax treaty network.
+This withholding tax rate is reduced when there exists a tax treaty between the interest payor country and interest payee country and payee is a tax resident of the payee country.
+Treasurers, therefore, would be better off locating their treasury centers and IHBs in markets that have a wide tax treaty network.

 Why is it important?